waittim/ConVIRT-Colab/README.md

 After run the code `python run.py` in the notebook, you can open another notebook [**tensorboard.ipynb**](https://github.com/waittim/ConVIRT-Colab/blob/master/tensorboard.ipynb) to monitor the training process.

+### 4. After Training

+At the end of training, the final model and the corresponding config.yaml will be saved to `/runs`.
+Please use this model for transfer learning.

 ## Others